 The grape leaves aren’t ready to use right out of the jar.
 You need to wash them.
 Did I mention you need to wash them?
 I failed to do this the first time I made dolmas and my batch came out tasting like the brine that it’s been swimming in for who knows how long.
 Not good.
 Wash them.

-I think every rice cooker comes with a steamer rack, but I had to get one.
-I’m sure mine got abandoned somewhere in the last 20 years.
+sure mine got abandoned somewhere in the last 20 years.
 If you don’t have a wire one like this – get one.
 They’re cheap and have multiple uses.
 I’ve used mine for drying vegetables, cooling baked goods, and reheating food gently in the rice cooker.

 So this is another thing I came up with.
 The leaves would come apart if I boiled it with rice, so for a while I was wrapping the dolmas with raw grape leaves.
 They turned out to be too tough to chew so I thought – a ha!
 I can steam them with the filling, and it will all be done at once.
 I win again.